saltyorg/docs/docs/apps/autoscan.md

 ## What is it?

-[Autoscan](https://github.com/Cloudbox/autoscan){: target=_blank rel="noopener noreferrer" } replaces the default Plex, Emby, and Jellyfin behaviour for picking up file changes on the file system.
+[Autoscan](https://github.com/Cloudbox/autoscan) replaces the default Plex, Emby, and Jellyfin behaviour for picking up file changes on the file system.
 Autoscan integrates with Sonarr, Radarr, Lidarr and Google Shared Drives to fetch changes in near real-time without relying on the file system.

 Autoscan is a rewrite of the original Plex Autoscan written in the Go language.
 In addition, this rewrite introduces a more modular approach and should be easy to extend in the future.